“Special tax treatment for corporations”

 - Limited shareholders–no more than 100 shareholders.

-- Domestic corporation–must be organized in the United States.
+- Domestic corporations–must be organized in the United States.

 - One class—must have only one class of stock, but may have voting and non-voting.